Clinical Hypnosis

 Mitlon H. Erickson, M.D

 This course is designed for professionals in the field of mental health such as social workers, nurses, and counselors in general and it is not open to the general population.
 Continuation of this course leads you into intermediate and advanced levels that will have different outlines of study.
 However, each level of study requires reading, research in own time, authoring papers, and practice.
-All material needed for study (books) are individual’s responsibilities to provide for oneself.
+All material needed for study (books) are individual’s responsibility to provide for oneself.

 40 hours of training for each level.

-Notes: Practitioners requires
+Notes: Practitioners require

 - 10 hours of supervision work in this course